Alabama Incorporation Services

-Alabama is unique in that it is the only state where you must reserve your name prior to filing your Articles of Incorporation.
+Alabama is unique in that it is the only state where you must reserve your name prior to filing your Certificate of Formation.
 The fee to reserve your corporation’s name is $28.
 You can reserve your business’ name on the Secretary of State’s website.
 Start by doing a free business name search.

 You will need to include the following:

-- You can file with our free Articles of Incorporation or the form provided by the State of Alabama on their website.
+- You can file with our free Certificate of Formation or the form provided by the State of Alabama on their website.
 Start by filling in the reserved name of your corporation.